 Energy yield sensitivity

-The table below shows the sensitivity of the portfolio value to changes in the energy yield applied to cash flows from project companies in the portfolio.
+The table and chart below show the sensitivity of the portfolio value to changes in the energy yield applied to cash flows from project companies in the portfolio.
 The terms P90, P50 and P10 are explained below.